 - What were the main activities or jobs which occupied each of the men and women in your family tree.
-How do your family's past occupations score on status scales? - Geographical migration: how and why it came about? - Common-law relationships, marriages or remarriages.
-Which were within and which were across social divisions such as ethnicity, nationality, religion or social class? - What serious accidents or diseases befell the men and women in your family tree? - What principles were evident in mate-selection, inheritance and succession? - What evidence of social barriers (discrimination on bases other than experience or ability) exists in your family tree?
+How do your family's past occupations score on status scales such as Duncan's Socio-Economic Index (SEI), the Nam-Powers-Boyd scale or the Erikson-Goldthorpe-Portocarero class categories? - Geographical migration: how and why it came about and how it was related to social mobility within or between generations? - Common-law relationships, marriages or remarriages.
+Which were within and which were across social divisions such as ethnicity, nationality, religion or occupational/social class? - What serious accidents or diseases befell the men and women in your family tree and what were their consequences for the occupational/social status of family members?

+- What principles were evident in mate-selection, inheritance and succession? - What evidence of social barriers (discrimination on bases other than experience or ability) exists in your family tree?

 You might decide to reflect upon how the succession of generations worked out in your own family tree, as well as how historical events intersected with personal biographies.
-It is really important to apply concepts from this course to the interpretive part of your narrative.
+It is essential to apply concepts from this course to the interpretive part of your narrative.